jan-codex/Coffee-Sales-Insights/README.md

 <p>
   <h2>Key Decisions and Recommendations</h2>
-<ul>Promote Bestsellers: Focus on Latte, Americano with Milk, and Cappuccino as they drive the majority of sales.
+<ul>Promote Bestsellers: Focus on Latte, Americano with Milk, and Cappuccino as they drive the majority of sales.</ul>

-Improve Espresso Sales: Investigate reasons for low performance and consider promotions or recipe adjustments.
+<ul>Improve Espresso Sales: Investigate reasons for low performance and consider promotions or recipe adjustments.</ul>

-Target Peak Hours: Boost marketing and staffing between 2 PM and 10 PM, when sales are highest.
+Target Peak Hours: Boost marketing and staffing between 2 PM and 10 PM, when sales are highest.</ul>

 Address February Drop: Analyze and respond to the sales decline in February with targeted offers or campaigns.</ul>
 </p>